cssreddyharsha/royale-ros/README.md

       scene.
 Continuously pulsing the illumination unit both consumes power and generates heat.
-To that end, for some applications, it is desireable to have the ability to turn on/off the illumination unit in software. royale-ros provides that capability through a ROS service call (see below).
+To that end, for some applications, it is desireable to have the ability to turn on/off the illumination unit in software. argus-ros provides that capability through a ROS service call (see below).
 This parameter controls whether or not the camera will start pulsing its illumination unit (and by extension, streaming image data) at node startup time.